KillingSpark/zstd-rs/Readme.md

 let mut result = Vec::new();
 decoder.read_to_end(&mut buffer).unwrap();
 ```
+This might be a problem if you are accepting user provided data.
+Frames can be REALLY big when decoded.
+If this is the case you should either check how big the frame
+actually is or use the memory efficient approach described below.

-### Memory efficient
+## Memory efficient
 If memory is a concern you can decode frames partially.
+There are two ways to do this:

+#### Streaming decoder
+Use the StreamingDecoder and use a while loop to fill your buffer (see src/bin/zstd_stream.rs for an example).
+This is the
+recommended approach.
+#### Use the lower level FrameDecoder
 For an example see the src/bin/zstd.rs file.
 Basically you can decode the frame until either a
 given block count has been decoded or the decodebuffer has reached a certain size.
 Then you can collect no longer needed bytes from the buffer and do something with them, discard them and resume decoding the frame in a loop until the frame has been decoded completely.

 # What you might notice